Activity Model

 Typical examples:

-• an incoming email creates one activity row and one activity_email row
+• an incoming or sent email creates one activity row and one activity_email row

 • every address from from, reply-to, to, cc, and bcc is stored as a separate contact_mech